MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/scenario-guide-gpo-to-map-network-drive-doesn-t-apply-as-expected.md

    :::image type="content" source="media/scenario-guide-gpo-to-map-network-drive-doesn-t-apply-as-expected/filter-the-trace-by-using-the-pid-is-13436-condition.png" alt-text="Filter the trace by using the PID is 13436 condition." border="true":::

-We observe that the PID is *cmd.exe* and it appears it's processing a GPO with the following parameters:
+We observe that the PID is *cmd.exe*, and it appears it's processing a GPO with the following parameters:

 - Command line: `C:\Windows\system32\cmd.exe /c "\contoso.com\SysVol\contoso.com\Policies{E347CA05-D21D-433D-9BCA-2FE555336749}\User\Scripts\Logon\deletedrives.bat"`
 - Parent PID: The parent process of *cmd.exe* is 14900.